What is Potassium Hydroxide?

-- Used in the manufacturing of liquid fertilizers.
+- Used in the manufacturing of liquid fertilisers.

 Chemical Reactions Undergone by KOH

 1. Saponification of ester

 The ester is saponified by heating with a known amount of potassium hydroxide in an organic solvent in a sealed tube.
 To be useful analytically, this reaction must be quantitative in a reasonable length of time.
-One condition that favours a rapid and quantitative reaction is the use of as strong a base as possible.
+One condition that favours a rapid and quantitative reaction is the use of KOH as a strong base as possible.

 KOH + RCOOR’ → RCOOK + R’OH